 Coordinated Vulnerability Disclosure (CVD)

 ETSI has provided a place for individuals or organizations to responsibly disclose a vulnerability that they have found in ETSI standards.
-The full ETSI CVD Process is described transparently on this page, from the moment of reporting to the resolution of the vulnerability, where ETSI works with its members, spanning 65 countries and five continents, to develop fixes.
+The full ETSI CVD Process is described transparently on this page, from the moment of reporting to the resolution of the vulnerability, where ETSI works with its members, spanning over 60 countries and five continents, to develop fixes.

 Please find information in the following sections, including how to report a vulnerability.